Type 206 submarine: Programme

 Of the 18 submarines built for the Bundesmarine (West German Navy), 12 were modernized in the early 1990s and were re-designated as Type 206A; the others have been decommissioned.
 The current German Navy is starting to decommission some 206A vessels, with more of the new Type 212 submarines being commissioned.
 In June 2010 the Ministry of Defence announced that all six remaining vessels were to be retired from active service immediately and to be decommissioned by the end of 2010 to cut costs.
 There are no type 206 submarines left in active service with the German Navy.

 A slightly modified variant of the Type 206 (which includes the distinctive dome, or bulge, in the front of the boat), the Gal-class submarine for the Israeli Navy was built to Israeli specifications as the Vickers Type 540 in the UK rather than Germany for political reasons.
 Three such boats were built, the first being commissioned in 1976.
 When the Israeli navy received its new Dolphin-class submarines (also built by HDW), the Gals were retired.
 As of 2006, one had been scrapped and two had been sent to HDW in an attempt to find a buyer for them.
 When no buyer was found, one of the submarines was returned to Israel for display in the Clandestine Immigration and Naval Museum.

 Modernisation

 A major mid-life modernisation was conducted on twelve of these submarines, the boats concerned now being officially designated Type 206A.
 The work started in mid-1987 and completed in February 1992, being carried out by Nordseewerke, Emden; this upgrade includes:

 The STN Atlas DBQS-21D sonar has been fitted, together with new periscopes, and a new weapon control system (LEWA).
 The ESM system has been replaced and GPS navigation installed.
-The rebuilt submarines are armed with new torpedoes (Seeaal), and the propulsion system has been comprehensively refurbished, and improvements have been made to the accommodation.
+The rebuilt submarines are armed with new torpedoes (Seehecht), the propulsion system has been comprehensively refurbished, and improvements have been made to the accommodation.